top of page

 Bio

-As an educator, Jonathan leads the jazz provision at the University of Birmingham running their flagship Jazz Orchestra and co-ordinating a variety of small groups and coaching sessions.
-He has many years experience working in schools and community projects as well as co-ordinating and tutoring workshops and courses.
+As an educator, Jonathan is Director of Jazz Studies at University of Birmingham overseeing all their jazz provision, directing their flagship Jazz Orchestra and co-ordinating a variety of small groups and coaching sessions.
+Jonathan is also a visiting tutor at the Royal Birmingham Conservatoire where he teaches jazz drum kit.
+He has many years experience in delivering music education at all stages of education..

 Jonathan is a Stoney Lane Records artist and continues to be highly active on the Birmingham and UK-wide Jazz scene.